 - Profitable innovations are predicted by the company’s manager’s knowledge of the field and ambiversion.

-- The ambiversion is predicted by the needs for understanding and dominance.
+- The ambiversion is predicted by the needs for achievement and power.